 While it is understandable that immigrants wish to live alongside many members of their extended families, it is simply impossible to accommodate all of them in the United States, given this country’s current high rate of unemployment and future liabilities for programs such as Social Security and Medicare.

 Rep. Jody Hice (R-Ga.) has introduced the Nuclear Family Priority Act (H.R.
-604) for the current Congress.
+604) in the current Congress.
 The bill would end Chain Migration by eliminating several of the family preference visa classes that allow adult relatives to receive legal permanent residency status in the United States.
 Parents of U.S. citizens would be eligible for a renewable visa provided the immigrant's son or daughter can prove that they can financially support their parents and provide health insurance coverage.
+The Nuclear Family Priority Act nearly mirrors the recommendations put forth by the Jordan Commission.